-They took the courses from the OpenCourseWare because their materials were free to use online.
-Udemy could say that their first 100 courses had come from prestigious universities like Stanford, Yale and MIT.
-This was a great way to get the attention from tech press like Mashable and TechCrunch.
-After their press coverage, Udemy got approximately 10,000 users within a few months, with 1,000 instructors who had created about 2,000 courses.
+They took the courses from the OpenCourseWare, because their materials were free to use online, and said that the first 100 courses had come from prestigious universities like Stanford, Yale and MIT.
+This strategy was a great way to attract attention of the tech world and its press, such as Mashable and TechCrunch, and thanks to this initial press coverage, Udemy was up by approximately 10,000 users within a few months, with 1,000 instructors who had created about 2,000 courses.

-Although Udemy is very successful now, they had to face many challenges, and building a highly scalable online-learning platform was the biggest one for sure.
-A combination of site optimization, A/B testing and different referral programs helped them find the best growth channels and strategies for their business.
+Although Udemy is incredibly successful now, Bali, Caglar, and Biyani definitely had to face many challenges along the way, and building a highly scalable online learning platform was the biggest one for sure.
+A combination of site optimization, A/B testing and different referral programs was what helped them find the best growth channels and strategies for their business.

 These strategies got them a high level of customer satisfaction and a word of mouth that increased their LTV.
 Udemy is just one great example of how you can stand out from the crowd even if you have very strong competitors.